EBernardoJR/test/README.md

 # test
-it´s a repositories that was created for to learn the function of git.
+it´s a repositories that was created for learnig the function of git.